 Hemp seed oil has an SPF of 6.
-Because the plant is capable of developing its own UVR protection (just like other plants do), its extracts form a natural protection from the sun.
+Because the plant is capable of developing its own UV protection (just like other plants do), its extracts form a natural protection from the sun.

-Hemp seed oil helps deflect some of the UV rays without affecting the very important absorption of vitamin D. This is important, because vitamin D plays a vital role in the human body.
+Hemp seed oil helps deflect some of the UV rays without affecting the very important absorption of vitamin D. This is important, because vitamin D plays an important role in the human body.
 It’s essential for bone growth and for the healthy maintenance of several organ systems, as well as the immune system.
-Because of its important functions, vitamin D deficiency can lead to many health problems.
+Because of its important functions, severe vitamin D deficiency can lead to some health problems.

 As sun protection, hemp seed oil is easily absorbed by the skin and makes it protective, moisturising and rejuvenating skin care product.
 But keep in mind its SPF value is only a 6.
-The American Academy of Dermatology recommends at least SPF 30, so it’s a good idea to use this as a base or to in conjunction with other products or other natural oils that also offer protection.
+The American Academy of Dermatology recommends at least SPF 30, so it’s a good idea to use this as a base in conjunction with other products that also offer protection.